drunkoctopuses/trial-balance-tools/README.md

 - `comparison_report.xlsx`
   → Output produced by comparing the two mapped trial balances

-These files are provided to illustrate the **mapping → comparison** pipeline using Excel-based inputs and outputs.
+These files illustrate the full **mapping → comparison** pipeline using Excel-based inputs and outputs.

 ---